docelic/terminfo/README.md

 p my.strings["back_tab"]          # => \e[Z
 ```

-## Terminfo files
+## Terminfo initialization

-Terminfo can read files from disk as well as from internal (compiled-in) storage.
+Terminfo can read terminfo data from files on disk as well as from internal (compiled-in) storage.

-For filesystem access, specify terminfo files as absolute or relative paths and they will be read from the specified location.
+For filesystem access, specify terminfo files as absolute or relative paths:

 ```
 data = Terminfo::Data.new path: "/path/to/t/te/terminfo_file"
 ```

-For a lookup in standard terminfo files or directories, specify terminal name:
+For lookup in default terminfo directories, specify term name:

 ```
 data = Terminfo::Data.new term: "xterm"